helloakash1701/helloakash1701/README.md

 # 💫 About Me:
 ⚡Hi there.
-I’m Akash👋<br>🌱 I’m addicted to learning and growing everyday<br>🌍 I'm currently sharing a little bit of my knowledge to the world<br>📙 I have a keen interest in DevOps<br>🔍 How to find me?<br>https://twitter.com/AkashMi65118169<br>https://www.linkedin.com/in/akash-m-621a8b1b6/
+I’m Akash👋<br>🌱 I’m addicted to learning and growing everyday<br>🌍 I'm currently sharing a little bit of my knowledge to the world<br>📙 I have a keen interest in Web Development and DevOps<br>🔍 How to find me?<br>https://twitter.com/AkashMi65118169<br>https://www.linkedin.com/in/akash-m-621a8b1b6/

 ## 🌐 Socials: